cryptedx/copilot-orchestra/README.md

             - Something like `/Users/username/Library/Application Support/Code/User/prompts` on Mac, or the equivalent on your system
         - **OR:**
         - Manual Setup Process:
-            - Click the chat mode dropdown at the bottom of the copilot chat.
+            - Click the chat mode dropdown at the bottom of the Copilot Chat panel.
             - Click "Configure Custom Agents".
             - Click "Create new custom agent" in the command dropdown at the top of VSCode.
             - Select "User Data"